 Folate Deficiency Anemia in Pregnancy

-Folate deficiency (see Folate Deficiency and see Megaloblastic Macrocytic Anemias) increases risk of neural tube defects and possibly fetal alcohol syndrome.
+Folate deficiency (see Folate Deficiency and discussed in Megaloblastic Macrocytic Anemias) increases risk of neural tube defects and possibly fetal alcohol syndrome.
 Deficiency occurs in 0.5 to 1.5% of pregnant women; macrocytic megaloblastic anemia is present if deficiency is moderate or severe.
 Rarely, severe anemia and glossitis occur.

 Folate deficiency is suspected if CBC shows anemia with macrocytic indices or high RBC distribution width (RDW).
 Low serum folate levels confirm the diagnosis.